 There are three types of special needs trusts available for a person with a disability.

-Self-Settled Special Needs Trust: Also known as a first party or payback trust, the funds from this trust come from the money that the beneficiary will soon receive, such as an inheritance or a settlement from a lawsuit.
+Self-Settled Special Needs Trust: Also known as a first-party or payback trust, the funds from this trust come from the money that the beneficiary will soon receive, such as an inheritance or a settlement from a lawsuit.

 These trusts must contain a “payback” provision, meaning when the recipient dies, any remaining funds in the trust will be paid back to the state for whatever Medicaid costs Tennessee had paid on behalf of the individual.

-Third-Party Special Needs Trust: Unlike a first party trust, a third-party special needs trust is created by someone who is contributing the funds to the trust.
+Third-Party Special Needs Trust: Unlike a first-party trust, a third-party special needs trust is created by someone who is contributing the funds to the trust.
 Funds are generally from a benefactor and can range from life insurance policies, real estate, and investments.

 The difference between third-party trusts and self-settled trusts is that these funds do not belong to the individual.
 So once the beneficiary passes away, the remaining assets in the trust can be passed on to another person or go to an organization.

 Pooled Special Needs Trust: Instead of naming one individual to be the trustee, you can have the trust administered by a nonprofit organization.
-Although each beneficiary has his/her separate account, the assets in this trust are a combination of several investments from many families.
+Although each beneficiary has their own separate account, the assets in this trust are a combination of several investments from many families.
 The trustee of your family member’s account is chosen by the nonprofit and has the authority to spend the money on behalf of the beneficiary.

 Why You Need Our TN Special Needs Trust Lawyers